siberoloji/siberoloji.github.io/content/en/blog/Networks/2024-09-30-apache-modules-enhancing-your-web-servers-functionality.md

 ---
 draft: false

-title:  'Apache Modules: Enhancing Your Web Server' s Functionality'
+title: "Apache Modules: Enhancing Your Web Server's Functionality"
-date: '2024-09-30T21:47:13+03:00'
+date: 2024-09-30T21:47:13+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 url: /apache-modules-enhancing-your-web-servers-functionality/
 featured_image: /images/apache-web-server.webp
 categories:
     - Networks
 tags:
     - apache
-    - 'apache modules'
+    - apache modules
-    - 'apache web server'
+    - apache web server
+description: In this post, we'll explore Apache modules, what they are, and provide brief descriptions of some of the most commonly used ones.
 ---